 - Multiple parts simultaneously (IDEX): with IDEX 3D printers such as the BCN3D Sigma D25, these printers have two extruders that operately completely separately, and can print different parts simultaneously.

 What is the best 3D printer with a dual extruder?

 Therefore, we created our ranking of the best dual extruder 3D printers currently on the market.
-We ranked these printers based on their price-performance ratio, reliability, price quality, build volume, and more.
+We ranked these printers based on their price-performance ratio, reliability, build volume, ease of use, and various other features.